Horizon League

-The Horizon League is a collegiate athletic conference in the National Collegiate Athletic Association (NCAA) Division I. Headquartered in Indianapolis, the league's eleven member schools are located in and near the Great Lakes region and in part of the Southern United States.
+The Horizon League is a collegiate athletic conference in the National Collegiate Athletic Association (NCAA) Division I. Headquartered in Indianapolis, the league's 12 member schools are primarily located in and near the Great Lakes region of the United States.

 The Horizon League founded in 1979 as the Midwestern City Conference.
 The conference changed its name to Midwestern Collegiate Conference in 1985 and then the Horizon League in 2001.
 The conference started with a membership of six teams and has fluctuated in size with 24 different schools as members at different times.
-The league currently has 11 members.

-The Horizon League currently sponsors 19 sports and is a non-football conference.
+The league currently has 12 members, sponsors 19 sports, and is a non-football conference.

 History

-Foundation (1978-1979)
+Foundation (1978–1979)

 In May 1978, DePaul University hosted a meeting with representatives from Bradley, Dayton, Detroit, Illinois State, Loyola–Chicago, Air Force, and Xavier who all agreed in principle that a new athletic conference was needed.
 Further progress was made through a series of early 1979 meetings in San Francisco, Chicago, and St. Louis that included participation by Butler, Creighton, Marquette, and Oral Roberts.
 On June 16, 1979, the Midwestern City Conference (nicknamed the MCC or Midwestern City 6) was formed by charter members Butler, Evansville, Loyola, Oklahoma City, Oral Roberts, and Xavier, with Detroit joining the following year.
-As of the 2023-24 academic year, Detroit, now known as Detroit Mercy, is the only remaining member from the league's original members.
+As of the 2026–27 academic year, Detroit, now known as Detroit Mercy, is the only remaining member from the league's original members.